ubuntu-mate/ubuntu-mate.org/pages/what-is-ubuntu-mate.md

 world.
 Linux is at the heart of Ubuntu and makes it possible to create secure, powerful and versatile operating systems, such as Ubuntu and [Android](http://www.android.com/).
-Android is now in the hands of billions of people around the world and also powered by Linux.
+Android is now in the hands of billions of people around the world and it's also powered by Linux.

 Ubuntu is available in a number of different *"flavours"*, each coming with its own desktop environment.
 Ubuntu MATE takes the Ubuntu base